Philosopher's Walk in Kyoto

 The path starts near the Ginkaku-ji Temple in Kyoto.

-How to get to Philosopher's Walk?
+How to get to Philosopher's Path?

 - 35min from Kyoto Station to Ginkaku-ji Temple by bus 5, 17 and 100